ethomev/pattern-play/README.md

 This pattern ensures there is only one instance of a class in the JVM.
 Private constructor, static field and "getInstance" method.
+You can have an Eager or Lazy Singleton.
+* Eager: instance is instantiated at class-load time
+* Lazy: instance is instantiated at first call to getInstance

 #### Session